 We chose to pursue vanlife in part because we wanted to get closer to nature.
 Having a low roof van definitely pushes us to get out more.
 Most days we don’t want to sit around in our van, we want to be out exploring.
 We also opted to have a portable stove to save counter space, this allows us to cook outside which is something we prefer anyways.
 Having less living space indoors means we want to have our doors open to the outside world.
 We do have less space when it is rainy and we are cooped up inside with the doors shut, thankfully those days have been few and far between.
 On the rare occasion that it is rainy all day where we are, we find that the low roof van actually feels pretty cozy rather than claustrophobic.

 Would we like to be able to stand in our rig?
 Sure.
 But that small amount of comfort does not outweigh all the advantages we see to owning a low roof van.
 Only you know what van would be right for you.
 It’s important to sit down and explore all your wants and goals before deciding on a van to build out.
 For us, building out a low roof van checked many of our boxes, we have been more than happy with our Chevy Express!
+If you’re interested in building a low roof van, check out our low roof campervan layout.
 What do you think?
 Are you a low roof or high roof person?
 Let us know!
 Be sure to subscribe for more vanlife content and travel inspiration!